surgeslc/GitHub-avatar-downloader/README.md

 On completion, the program will exit, and the user's prompt will reappear.

 <p>Any valid command line consists of four items: If there are fewer or more, a message is displayed, then the program exits gracefully.
-Should four items be input with an invalid repoOwner and repository combination, the program will connect to GitHub, but terminate after an error occurs at line 82.</p>
+Should four items be input with an invalid repoOwner and repository combination, the program will connect to GitHub, but advise the user of invalid input and terminate gracefully, to avoid an error which would occur at line 87.</p>

 ### Example with Comments